Dogs are unfortunately susceptible to several types of dog worms.

 In addition, rescued dogs are more susceptible to worm infestations because stress and crowded conditions make the dogs more vulnerable to parasites.

-If your dog shows signs and symptoms of worms, be sure to have a fecal analysis done by your veterinarian to determine the type and severity of the infestation.
+If your dog shows signs and symptoms of worms, be sure to ask your vet to do a fecal analysis to determine the type and severity of the infestation.

 Common Types of Dog Worms